cltl/rfp_corpus_collection/README.md

 ## Text representation

 Each document is represented in a json file.
 Each json file contains the text itself (key: text), its headline (key: title) a tokenized version of the text (key: id_token), its original url (key: original_url) and the url used for crawling via Wayback Machine (key: wayback_url).

 The documents in the subcorpora Eurovision_Song_Contest_2019 and Eurovision_Song_Contest_2020 have manual annotations for coreference (key: coref) and semantic roles (key: srl).

-All documents in the lanugages English, German, French, and Polish have been processed with automatic coreference resolution using an integration of Coreferee in Spacy.
+Documents in the lanugages English, German, French, and Polish are processed with automatic coreference resolution using an integration of Coreferee in Spacy (updates still coming).

 ## Corpus overview

 To be updated.

 ## Corpus collection